- Home

 Y9, Y10 and Y11 students, mentor Y7 and Y8 students on a weekly basis to help them develop their reading skills.
 They help to embed the crucial reading skills such as: activating prior knowledge, predicting, synthesising information, comprehension and inference.
 The Reading Leaders are also an integral part of running the library, acting as role models and ensuring stock matches students’ interests and abilities.
 They produce a display with new books each month to promote current topics.

-Congratulations Star Readers
+Congratulations to our Star Readers

 Congratulations to our Star Readers who have reached 20 points in the Accelerated Reading scheme.
 Students joined Mrs Buchan for Hot Chocolate and muffins, as a reward for their hard work in Accelerated Reading.